 North Dakota State University (NDSU) students have an opportunity to gain the most from their education when every member of the NDSU community takes responsibility to observe and help maintain a code of personal conduct that contributes to the educational effectiveness of the University.
 The Code of Student Conduct is derived from three core values that support an educationally purposeful environment:

-Respect for the NDSU Community;
+Respect for the NDSU community,

-Respect for the Protection and Rights of Others; and
+Respect for the protection and rights of others, and

-Respect for individuals in the Conduct Resolution Process.
+Respect for students in the conduct resolution process.

 The intent of this Code is to foster educational development of personal accountability and commitment to the community.